AtanuPanja/NotesApp/README.md

         ```

    3. #### Run the SQL scripts:
-      - While still logged in, run the command:
+      - While still logged in, run the commands:
         ```sql
         SOURCE path/to/sql/schema.sql;
+        SOURCE path/to/sql/sample_data.sql;
         ```
-      - Alternatively, close the session, open the terminal from the project root, and run
+      - Alternatively, close the session, open the terminal from the project root, and run the commands:
         ```sql
         SOURCE sql/schema.sql;
+        SOURCE sql/sample_data.sql;
         ```
-      > This sets up the tables inside the database.
+      > This sets up the tables, with some initial data inside the database.

 ### 3. Eclipse Setup
 #### Import the Project
   1. Open Eclipse and select `File > Import > Existing Maven Projects`.